Teakzieas/Scratch-desktop/README.md

 `export USE_SYSTEM_FPM="true"`

-To build reliably use node 16.13.1 and use all available memory using the following export
+To build reliably use Node 16.20.0 and use all available memory using the following export

 `export NODE_OPTIONS="--max-old-space-size=4096"`